 As civilized organization increased, the sophistication of fighting techniques did as well, until strategy was an integral aspect of war.
 In antiquity, battle formations such as the Greek phalanx, a block of soldiers with bristling spears who moved in unison, became common.
 Armies were assembled in divisions with complementary roles.
 Every fighting force had some kind of foot soldier armed with spear or sword.
 Synchronized arching became common as it softened enemy lines at a distance.
 Most armies also included horse-based units, first chariots with one soldier driving and the other using bow and arrow while on the move or dismounting to fight with sword or spear, then mounted units of even greater mobility with armed riders that charged enemy lines to trample and disorient ground forces.

 The operation went well until reaching high elevations in the mountains; there was no infrastructure to support such a massive war party, so the army had to repeatedly pause on its journey while detachments scouted out an adequate route, then build a system of roads from scratch, all in heavy snow and freezing temperatures with diminishing supplies.
-The hardships must have been tremendous, for by the time Hannibal arrived in Italy, only ten thousand Carthaginian soldiers remained.
+The hardships must have been tremendous, for by the time Hannibal arrived in Italy, almost none of his cavalry, a single elephant, and only a third of his Carthaginian soldiers remained.
 He had counted on support from neighboring tribes who were enemies of Rome to strengthen his ranks, but logistical issues related to the language barrier as well as deficiency in training limited the effectiveness of these reinforcements.

 Despite adversity and its weakened state, Carthage’s army was still a formidable foe for Rome and marched through Italy with impunity, supporting itself by despoiling farms and towns.
 The Roman military first decided to take shelter in its capital city, but its generals were accustomed to risk-seeking strategies, rushing headlong at the enemy and crushing it immediately in pursuit of glory, honor and prestige.
-Under Hannibal’s leadership, Carthage was not the pushover Rome was used to encountering, and legions departed the capital multiple times to force open confrontation, only to be decimated due to inferior tactics, buying the Carthaginian army years of time to regroup and recruit mercenaries from surrounding regions in what otherwise would have soon become an attritioned, vulnerable opponent.
+Under Hannibal’s leadership, Carthage was not the pushover Rome was used to encountering, and legions departed the capital on multiple occasions to force open confrontation, only to be decimated due to inferior tactics, buying the Carthaginian army years of time to regroup and recruit mercenaries from surrounding regions in what otherwise would have soon become an attritioned, vulnerable opponent.
+But Carthage lacked proper siege weaponry and was never able to penetrate the capital, though Hannibal achieved many historic victories throughout the Roman countryside.

 Rome’s command finally began transitioning to veterans of the war who knew their enemy well, capable of tactically exploiting any weaknesses that materialized during battles, headed by the general Scipio.
 Carthage had marauded all the way to southern reaches of Italy, then north, and then back to the capital, but was unable to assault the main Roman force biding its time behind city walls.
-At this juncture, a decade after their arrival, the Carthaginian army consisted mostly of foreign mercenaries from bordering tribes, sapped of its impeccable discipline, an army Rome could handle.
-Hannibal escaped to Carthage with some of his troops, and the opportunity to submit Rome had passed them by.
-He was forced into exile by political competitors at home, and a century later Carthage fell to a Roman expansion that was destined to bring almost the whole of Europe and the Middle East under its domination.
+At this juncture, a decade after their arrival, the Carthaginian army consisted mostly of newly acquired foreign mercenaries, sapped of its impeccable discipline, an army Rome could handle.
+Scipio pulled a famed strategic maneuver, landing a huge force on the North African mainland and recruiting troops from a dissenting Carthaginian tribe who were known as some of the best cavalry in the world.
+Hannibal was called back to North Africa in haste, where for one of the first times during the war he lost a battle, and this one would be decisive.
+Upon defeat, he was forced into exile by political competitors at home, and a century later Carthage fell to a Roman expansion that was destined to bring almost the whole of Europe and the Middle East under its domination.

 Rome’s rise in antiquity was the high-water mark of military-backed control until the Mongol invasion of China and what is modern day Russia in the 13th century.
 Under Genghis Khan, the Mongols were nearly invincible, as their mounted soldiers had unparalleled ability to fire bow and arrow with deadly accuracy at full gallop.
 They also had adopted some innovative tactics that gave them an advantage.
 Chiefly among these was their approach to enemy horsemen.
 Mongol mounted units would feign retreat in the thick of battle while picking off pursuit with bow and arrow.
 Their pikemen hitched a ride alongside until the ideal moment, then dismounted and took out the enemy’s horses with long spikes braced against the ground, after which resistance to highly mobile Mongol archery was all but impossible.